JayH5/frombot-design-doc/specifying-digests.md

 * A bit clunky.

 ## Digest in a "metadata" comment
 It could be possible just to add a comment to the Dockerfile with the image digest.
 This wouldn't be picked up by Docker itself, but a separate tool could.
-Most importantly, the Git repository would track the digest of the `FROM` tag.
+Most importantly, the digest of the `FROM` tag is tracked in the Git repo.

 The comment could be parsed by a small command line tool.
 The tool would then make sure that the image with the given digest is pulled before the build is run.